dhinesh-sr/OMS-purchase-analysis/Readme.md

 - Additionally, Spring Security is utilized for authentication and authorization,
 - Hibernate Validator for form data validation, and
-- H2 In-memory Database for data storage.
+- MySQL Database for data storage.
 - The Java Mail API is used to send HTML E-Mail over SMTP.